The front of the St. Joseph's Morrow Park school building.

 Motto

-Our motto "The Love of Christ Has Gathered Us Together Into One" is expressed as a school community committed to the continuing educational process of developing unique persons in an environment where Christian faith is translated into action.
+Our motto, "The Love of Christ Has Gathered Us Together Into One," is reflected in our school community’s commitment to the ongoing educational process of developing unique individuals in an environment where Christian faith is translated into action.
 In order to be integral members of the school community, students are strongly encouraged to participate in co-instructional activities such as sports, committees and clubs.

 Photo of the school building and interior